Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Numerical Experiments

-\paragraph{``Simple Likelihood, Complex Posterior''.} This challenging task, introduced by \citet{Papamakarios2019}, is designed to have a simple likelihood and a complex posterior.
-The prior is a five-dimensional uniform distribution $p(\theta) = \mathcal{U}(-3,3)$, while the likelihood for the eight-dimensional data is Gaussian, but with mean and covariance which are highly non-linear functions of the parameters.
-This defines a complex posterior distribution over the parameters, with four symmetrical modes and vertical cut-offs.
-For full details, we refer to Appendix A in \citet{Papamakarios2019}, or Appendix T in \citet{Lueckmann2021}.

-The results for all of these experiments, for simulation budgets of $1000$, $10000$ and $30000$, are displayed in Figure \ref{fig:all_tasks}.
-In all experiments, we report the classification-based two-sample test (C2ST) score \cite{Lopez2017}.
-The C2ST score varies between $0.5$ and $1$ (lower being better), with a score of $0.5$ indicating perfect posterior estimation.
+We first provide results for eight popular SBI benchmarks described in \citet{Lueckmann2021} (see Appendix \ref{sec:benchmarks} for details).
+We consider simulation budgets of $1000$, $10000$ and $100000$.
+In all cases, we report the classification-based two-sample test (C2ST) score \cite{Lopez-Paz2017}, which varies between $0.5$ and $1$ (lower is better), with a score of $0.5$ indicating perfect posterior estimation.